OpenRiak/riak_kv/docs/QueryAPI.md

 The query list in this case contains only one query, and that identifies the index field ("index_name"), and the start and end terms.
 Note that as the projected attributes are appended the sort key, although the query is for an exact sort key it must be range query which covers all possible projected attributes (in this case by appending to the end_term a character "~" that has a value higher than the delimiter "|" in the ascii table).

 The evaluation expression is a pipeline of evaluation functions to be applied to each index term.
-The first evaluation function `delim($term, :dl1, ($dob, $fn, $gn, $pc))` instructions the query to split the query term using the delimiter identified by the substitution `dl1` (i.e. "|") and the name up to four elements as $dob, $fn, $gn and $pc respectively.
+The first evaluation function `delim($term, :dl1, ($dob, $fn, $gn, $pc))` instructs the query to split the query term using the delimiter identified by the substitution `dl1` (i.e. "|") and the name up to four elements as $dob, $fn, $gn and $pc respectively.
 The second evaluation function `split($gn, :dl2, $gn)` is to take the value of the attribute `$gn` and create a new attribute `$gn` which is a list obtained by splitting the attribute value on the delimiter identified by the substitution `dl2` (i.e. ".").

 After applying the evaluation expression, the filter_expression will receive a map of projected attributes like this (for this specific index entry):